EJF Guaranteed Summer Funding

 All EJF Fellowship recipients:

-- Must submit a summer evaluation on Symplicity before classes begin in the fall for students in subsequent years to learn about public sector organizations.
+- Must complete an EJF-specific summer evaluation on Symplicity before classes begin in the fall for students in subsequent years to learn about public sector organizations.

 - Must agree to have his/her name and employer name provided to other students via the OPICS website.